0xrayn/0xrayn/README.md

 ## 👨‍💻 About Me

 Hey!
-I'm **Ryan**, a Full Stack Developer from **Malang, Indonesia** 🇮🇩
+I'm **Ryan**, a Full Stack Developer from **Pasuruan, Indonesia** 🇮🇩

-I focus on building robust **backend systems** and **cloud-native applications** — from designing scalable Laravel APIs to deploying containerized services on GCP and AWS.
+I focus on building robust backend systems and cloud-native applications, from designing scalable APIs across multiple stacks to deploying containerized services on GCP and AWS.
 I care deeply about clean architecture, performance, and developer experience.

 - ☁️ Currently deepening expertise in **Google Cloud & AWS** infrastructure
 - 🤖 Building **AI-integrated** web applications and automation tools
-- 🎨 I love crafting interfaces with a **Web3 aesthetic** — dark, sharp, and immersive
+- 🎨 I love crafting interfaces with a **Web3 aesthetic** dark, sharp, and immersive
 - 🎹 When not coding, you'll find me listening to Moonlight Sonata
 - ⚡ I believe great software is **fast, minimal, and purposeful**

 ---